baruchel/karatsuba/README.md

 # karatsuba
 Fast convolution algorithms with Python types

 A module for performing repeated convolutions involving high-level Python objects (which includes large integers, rationals, SymPy terms, Sage objects, etc.).
-By relying on Karatsuba's algorithm, the functions are faster than available ones for such purpose.
+By relying on Karatsuba's algorithm, the function is faster than available ones for such purpose.
+When working with sequences of 32 terms (or more), the current module gets even significantly faster than the well-known `numpy.convolve` function (as long as high-level Python objects are involved rather than CPU types).

 ## Background